Solo show | Pierre Dumaire

 —

-Excerpt from the exhibition text by | Kévin Le Squer
+Exhibition text by | Kévin Le Squer

 Trained at the École des Beaux-Arts de Paris, the Akademie der Bildenden Künste in Vienna, and the École Duperré, Pierre Dumaire develops a pictorial practice that explores ambiguous spaces, traversed by latent narratives and a tension between visibility and concealment.
 Drawing on an iconography rooted in gay visual culture, his work is characterized by the use of painting on silk, silkscreen, and printmaking, lending the works a melancholic and expressive tone.More info